 The results regarding firm characteristics confirm previous results.
 Larger firms have more capacity to generate patents, regardless of patent type.
-Firm age does not show a statistically significant impact on a capacity to generate patents9.
-Furthermore, export activity is also positively associated with the capacity to generate patents.
-Finally, belonging to a group shows a negative significant impact in general.
-However, the estimates for each type of patent show that the direction of the impact holds only for OEPM patents, while the coefficient becomes significant and positive for USPTO patents.
+Firm age does not show a statistically significant impact on a capacity to generate patents10.
+We must highlight the fact that there is a positive relationship between export activity and the capacity to generate patents.
+Finally, belonging to a group does not show a significant impact in general, whilst if the firm is the parent establishment, this will exert a positive and significant impact on the number of PCT patents.